junxit/us-congress-bills-111/metadata.md

 - 2009-11-05 — Introduced in Senate
 - 2009-11-05 — Read twice and referred to the Committee on Energy and Natural Resources.
 - 2009-11-05 — Sponsor introductory remarks on measure.
 (CR S11216)
+- 2009-12-03 — Committee on Energy and Natural Resources Subcommittee on National Parks.
+Hearings held.
+With printed Hearing: S.Hrg.
+111-318.
+- 2010-06-21 — Committee on Energy and Natural Resources.
+Ordered to be reported with amendments favorably.
+- 2010-08-05 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with amendments.
+With written report No. 111-263.
+- 2010-08-05 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with amendments.
+With written report No. 111-263.
+- 2010-08-05 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 533.